1005 N. Marion St.

 Cultivation of Marijuana Charges

-In many of these cases, the Tampa Electric Company will investigate whether there is an illegal electric connection providing unmetered electricity to the home.
-Related charges in these cases include trafficking in marijuana, cultivation of marijuana, rent/own/lease for purpose of trafficking, grand theft electricity and possession of drug paraphernalia.
+The Tampa Electric Company might trigger the investigation if an illegal electric connection provides unmetered electricity to a home or business.
+Related charges in these cases include trafficking in marijuana, cultivation of marijuana, rent/own/lease for the purpose of trafficking, grand theft of electricity, and possession of drug paraphernalia.

 The State of Florida leads the nation in its harsh enforcement of marijuana laws for possession and cultivation of cannabis.
 In fact, Florida leads the nation in raids on indoor cannabis cultivation or marijuana hydroponic operations.